Truck mix Truck Tralier Truck Truck Truck JCB

 2. Anchorage Length

-The anchorage length shall be considered while providing the reinforcement bar at the junction and critical section of the structure members such as footing, slabs and staircase.
-The anchorage length is provided in the tension and compression bar by either a standard hook or bend.
-The standard hook and bend are provided as shown in figure 2.
+The anchorage length shall be considered while providing the reinforcement bar at the junction and critical section of the structure members, such as footing, slabs and staircase.
+The anchorage length is provided in the tension and compression bar by either a standard hook or a bend.
+The standard hook and bend are provided as shown in Figure 2.

 2.1.
 Anchorage Length of The Tension Bar